 - Boat rides on Lake Lure.
 Nothing is more relaxing than taking the pontoon boat out to the middle of the lake to be surrounded by the mountains.
 The best memories I have are jumping off the boat dock with my siblings and diving off the boat to swim in the coves.
 If you’ve not experienced the lake by boat, you are missing out.
 Rent a boat or take a boat tour of this beautiful place.

 - Fourth of July at Lake Lure.
 The fireworks show over Lake Lure is truly amazing, but the best part was eating apple pie and BBQ with my family.
 At nine o’clock, we would all come running from the lake to our boat for a prime viewing spot.

 - The Christmas lights in Forest City.
 The best part of Thanksgiving was going to downtown Forest City after dinner to watch the lights magically turn on.
 The lights have been a tradition for years, and it has definitely made winter a wonderland in this snow-less town.

-If you have not yet taken part in these activities on this list, I urge you to do so now.
 This list embodies the essence of Lake Lure and the surrounding area.
 To the locals, I cannot stress enough how important it is to explore your hometown and to appreciate all that it offers.
 Rutherford County has more to it than you might think, I promise.
 To our visitors and guests, I urge you to explore even more.
-Get out on the lake and have fun, but remember that there’s more fun and exploration within a thirty-minute radius waiting for you.
+Get out on the lake and have fun, but remember that there are more fun and exploration within a thirty-minute radius waiting for you.